barelyhuman/alvu/docs/pages/01-basics.md

-The `_head.html` and `_tail.html` files were used as placeholders for repeated layout across your markdown files, this has now been replaced by the `_layout.html` file which wraps around your markdown content and can be defined as its shown below
+The `_head.html` and `_tail.html` files were used as placeholders for repeated layout across your markdown files, this has now been replaced by the `_layout.html` file which wraps around your markdown content and can be defined as shown below

 ```go-html-template
 <!DOCTYPE html>